Standard Guidance

 • Obligation model: Mandatory In Scope — meaning you need defensible reasoning for in-scope vs out-of-scope decisions, not just signed policies.

-The platform turns EU_AI_ACT_2024_1689 from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns EU AI Act from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-• Adopt EU_AI_ACT_2024_1689 once and Quick Policy seeds the right policy families (Ai Governance, Ai Risk, Transparency) with applicability rationale your auditor can follow.
+• Adopt EU AI Act once and Quick Policy seeds the right policy families (Ai Governance, Ai Risk, Transparency) with applicability rationale your auditor can follow.

 • Common artifacts include Policy, Procedure, Checklist.